 Goldplat QCA Corporate Governance Code Statement

-Goldplat has adopted the QCA Corporate Governance Code (2018) as its recognised corporate governance code and this statement, and other disclosures, is presented pursuant to that Code.
-Where aspects of Goldplat’s corporate governance are disclosed on Goldplat’s website this may be found at www.goldplat.com under Corporate Governance.
+In 2018 Goldplat adopted the QCA Corporate Governance Code (2018) (“the Code”) as its recognised corporate governance code (pursuant to the AIM Rules) and this statement, and other disclosures, is presented pursuant to that Code.
+As well as this website, certain aspects of Goldplat’s approach to the Code are addressed in the Annual Reports for the financial years from 30 June 2020 onwards.

 Goldplat values the importance of interacting with our shareholders, explaining strategy and developments in the businesses and seeking shareholder views and opinions thereon.
-We value the input of our advisers, including Nominated Adviser, broker, PR and auditors, in doing.
+We also value the input of our advisers, including Nominated Adviser, broker and auditors.
 We seek to ensure good understanding and communication in a number of ways.
 We seek to facilitate shareholder attendance at the Annual General Meeting by holding the meeting at a time and location that is convenient for as many as possible.
-We appreciate that attending a General Meeting can be impractical and we host telephone based Q&A sessions at which shareholders are invited to dial in to hear the executive management answers questions sent in by shareholders, in advance and in real-time.
+We appreciate that attending a General Meeting can be impractical and we have hosted telephone based Q&A sessions at which shareholders are invited to dial in to hear the executive management answers questions sent in by shareholders, in advance and in real-time.
 Within the constraints of the regulatory environment and time, directors are available to meet shareholders on release of half and full year results, and other times as requested.
 Additionally, contacts for Goldplat and its advisers in provided on the Contacts page of the website.